dharmeshsing/CoinTossX/README.md

     * VWAP of buy/sell side of LOB.
     * Current best bid/ask price/quantity.
     * Active trading session.
-    * Whether or not the LOB has updated.
+    * LOB snapshot
+    * Static price reference

 ### Java
 As opposed to the other implementations below, the Java implementation is shown in full without reference to the [Utilities](ClientSimulator/src/main/java/example/Utilities.java) class to provide more detail for how the other implementations function.